Saturday, 4 October 2014

 Here is an interesting question...
 Have you tested your teaching website on a smartphone?
 If not, try it...
 I'll wait.

-But on a smartphone, which the majority of students now have, it may look awful.
+But it may look awful on a smartphone, which most students now have.

-It may look OK, but it is impossible to read, and almost impossible to use.
-In fact, the only way it can be used is by zooming in, which is fiddly and means that it is difficult to find your way around the site.
-Basically, students will get bored and not engage with the site, no matter how wonderful it is.
+It may look OK, but it is impossible to read and use.
+In fact, the only way to use it is by zooming in, which is fiddly and makes it difficult to find your way around the site.
+Students will get bored and not engage with the site, no matter how wonderful it is.

-However, the site would look much better, and be more user-friendly, if is displayed correctly, and didn't require any zooming.
+However, the site would look much better and be more user-friendly if it was displayed correctly and didn't require any zooming.

 The solution to this problem is to rewrite the site so that it displays correctly (or is at least usable) on mobile and desktop devices, and this can be done using one of two methods: